Presenters, Guides & Historians Biographies

 Kristopher D. White

-Kris is the deputy director of education at the American Battlefield Trust.
+Kris is the director of education & events at the American Battlefield Trust.
 White is a graduate of Norwich University with an M.A. in Military History and California University of Pennsylvania with a B.A. in History.
 He served as a ranger-historian at Fredericksburg and Spotsylvania National Military Park.
 He has also served the Penn-Trafford Recreation Board as a historian, and as a continuing education instructor for the Community College of Allegheny County.
 White is the co-founder and chief historian emeritus of Emerging Civil War and co-creator of the Emerging Civil War Series.
 An award-winning speaker and editor, White has authored, co-authored, or edited some two dozen books, including four covering the Battle of Gettysburg.
 Kris frequently leads tours and staff rides in the United States and Europe.